PriyankSoni058/PriyankSoni058/README.md

 - 👋 Hi, I’m Pataliya Priyank.
 - 👀 I’m interested in Frontend Development.
 - 🌱 I’m currently learning React.JS.
+- 💞️ I’m looking to Practice and master the skills.
 - 📫 you can contact me at
  Priyanksoni9333@gmail.com